 Final Salary Schemes

 Reducing the number of pensions you hold can be beneficial.
-However, you need to consider the benefits of consolidation for each plan on its own merits.
+However, you need to consider the benefits of consolidation for each plan on its merits.

 Benefits of transferring your Pension